 At Somerville Brewing Company (also known as Slumbrew), it’s not just about the beer, and it’s not just about the food.
 It’s about finding a community space that offers something to beer nerds, newbies, families, and everyone in between.
 Caitlin Jewell owns the space along with her husband, Jeff, and walked us through a busy day keeping everyone’s glasses full.

 I hit the deck before anybody because I’ve got to get two small children ready for school and out the door.
 I usually work a pretty late night so I'm exhausted, but, the kids still have to get to school.
-They’re enrolled at something called an innovation school, which is a really neat public school concept, but they have uniforms!
+They’re enrolled atan innovation school, which is a really neat public school concept, but they have uniforms!
 We’re out the door by 8.

 First, we check on our brand new Foley Street location, and by 9:30 we’re at the brewery.
 By 10, we’re into the office.
 In the summer, we also stop by the beer garden.
 We make that loop three or four times a day.

 In the office, I’ll start off by checking in on the brewing needs for the day, like asking if the brewers have all of the ingredients they need and if all of the kitchens have food for the day.
 Most importantly, I’m troubleshooting anything from the night before and making sure that’s all wrapped up before we get too far into a new day—mostly bookkeeping.